Zettelkasten-Method/zettelkasten.de/content/posts/2014/05/how-i-use-outlines-to-write-any-text/index.md

 <%= insert_rel_image file: "201405242035_finished_t.png", title: "screenshot of finished outline", relative: "201405242035_finished.png" %>

-When I work on my [Zettelkasten book][zkbook] manuscript, I have to incorporate years' worth of notes into the outline.
+When I worked on my book manuscript, I had to incorporate years' worth of notes into the outline.
 There are two possible ways to assemble a draft with the help of notes from the archive:

 1. Copy and paste everything into a single document and rewrite later.
 This creates a strong relationship between your draft and your notes right away.
 If you change the notes in the process, the changes won't be reflected in your draft.
 2. Reference notes instead of pasting their content.
 This is a much weaker relationship.
 You don't rely on the content of a note itself, but on the note's existence.

+If you want to know in more detail how to write a _book_ in particular, check out [the post "How to Write a Book – Without Even Trying (so hard)"](/posts/write-book-without-even-trying-so-hard/).

 Since I keep notes in my _Zettelkasten_ note archive, every note has a [unique identifier][id].
 This identifier empowers me to reference notes by ID so I can defer copying the note's content:  at first, I merely decide that a note is relevant to a given part of the draft; later, after I have added other notes, maybe I changed my mind and now think a particular reference is superfluous.
 I simply remove the reference then.
 How would I untangle the mess if I pasted everything into the document from the start?
 I have no idea.